oktat/tan/webprog/04_JavaScript_I.md

 #### A for of ciklus

-A for of ciklust, objektumok esetén használhatjuk a értékek sorbavételére.
+A for of ciklust, objektumok esetén használhatjuk a értékek sorba vételére.

 ```javascript
 for (value of object) {